fawaztcms22/EPL-Match-Prediction/README.md

 year: The year for which the match data is to be filtered (e.g: 2012)
 Hyperparameters:
-Logistic Regression- 'max_iter': Maximum number of iterations for the solver (e.g: 200) SVM- 'kernel': Type of kernal to be used in the algorithm (e.g: linear) Random Forest- 'n_estimators': Number of trees in the forest (e.g: 100)
+Logistic Regression- 'max_iter': Maximum number of iterations for the solver (e.g: 200) SVC- 'kernel': Type of kernal to be used in the algorithm (e.g: linear) Random Forest- 'n_estimators': Number of trees in the forest (e.g: 100)

 6.Challenges and Issues Faced